-Zac Greene provides counsel to individual and corporate clients involved in business disputes and white collar criminal matters.
+Zac Greene provides counsel to individual and corporate clients in business disputes and white collar criminal matters.

 Zac’s civil practice is focused on business litigation in state and federal trial courts and courts of appeal.
 He frequently represents commercial entities and financial institutions in matters involving breach of contract, negligence, fraud, unfair competition, securities, and government regulation.
 He also represents public entities in constitutional litigation.
 Zac has briefed and argued numerous appeals in state and federal court, including cases addressing contract law, antitrust law, public pensions, legislative procedure, legislative privilege, constitutional law, and civil rights.

-In addition, Zac represents entities and individuals, including officers and directors, in government investigations and enforcement proceedings.
-Zac's experience includes guiding clients through interactions with the U.S. Department of Justice (DOJ), U.S. Securities and Exchange Commission (SEC), U.S. Environmental Protection Agency (EPA), federal inspectors general (OIG) and state agencies.
-Zac's white collar experience includes civil and criminal enforcement actions alleging fraud, including healthcare fraud, immigration violations, public corruption, including violations of the Foreign Corrupt Practices Act (FCPA), environmental regulation, nuclear power regulation under the Atomic Energy Act, and antitrust.
+In addition, Zac represents entities and individuals in internal investigations and government investigations and enforcement proceedings.
+Zac's experience includes guiding clients through interactions with the U.S. Department of Justice (DOJ), U.S. Securities and Exchange Commission (SEC), U.S. Environmental Protection Agency (EPA), federal inspectors general (OIG), and state agencies.
+Zac's white collar experience includes civil and criminal investigations and enforcement actions involving, among other things, fraud, healthcare, immigration, public corruption, including violations of the Foreign Corrupt Practices Act (FCPA), environmental regulation, nuclear power regulation under the Atomic Energy Act, and antitrust.

 As chair of the firm’s Crisis Management Group, Zac collaborates with attorneys in various practices to leverage Miller & Martin’s deep corporate and dispute resolution experience to help clients prepare for and deal with business crises.